Art and Culture

 As Scotland's only city longlisted for UK City of Culture 2025, Stirling is a thriving cultural hub with galleries, museums, cinemas and even some filming locations.

-As a Stirling student, you’ll have easy access to the best arts, comedy and theatre, with the Macrobert Arts Centre right here on campus.
+You don't need to venture outside the campus for your entertainment fix.
+University of Stirling students can access the best arts, comedy and theatre at the Macrobert Arts Centre right here on campus.
 Our community arts venue showcases the latest arthouse and mainstream cinema, live performances and art exhibitions.

 There's even more to discover with the art collection at Pathfoot Building, which has an ever-changing programme of art exhibitions.
 Or go for a walk around the campus and admire the sculptures dotted around our beautiful grounds.